vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 The body of the callback function can be anything as long as it returns either :code:`true` or :code:`false`.
 Whenever the callback function returns :code:`true` it asks DDlog to continue enumeration of the records.
 In other words, it will be invoked again if there are more records available.
-However, if for some some reason you want to stop enumeration or an invokation of the callback function, then you can implement a condition in the function such that it will return :code:`false`.
+However, if for some reason you want to stop enumeration or an invocation of the callback function, then you can implement a condition in the function such that it will return :code:`false`.

 You can notice that there is one argument in the callback function that we have mentioned previously.
 The value of the :code:`weight` arguments indicates whether the record was inserted or deleted.